 Early Modern (c.
 1600 – 1800)

-It might seem strange to date the beginning of the “modern era” to so long ago, but in many ways it was the scientific, political and economic revolutions of the 17th and 18th centuries that have most shaped our own society.
+It might seem strange to date the beginning of the “modern era” to so long ago, but in many ways it was the scientific, political and economic revolutions of the seventeenth and eighteenth centuries that have most shaped our own society.

 The 1700s is often called the Enlightenment.
 In many ways, it furthers the interest in the individual seen in the Italian Renaissance and more widely during the Protestant Reformation.
 Thinkers such as Rousseau, Voltaire and Diderot asserted our ability to reason for ourselves instead of relying on the teachings of established institutions, such as the Church.
 In art history we study the Rococo and Neoclassical styles.

 The American and French Revolutions date to this period.
 The emerging middle classes (and later the working-classes) began a centuries-long campaign to gain political power, challenging the control of the aristocracy and monarchy.
-Successive reform movements (in this period and the 19th century) and revolutions gradually extended the franchise (the right to vote).
+Successive reform movements (in this period and the nineteenth century) and revolutions gradually extended the franchise (the right to vote).
 Previously suffrage had been limited to males who owned land or who paid a certain amount in taxes.
-It was only in the second half of the 19th and the 20th centuries that universal suffrage became the norm in Europe and North America.
+It was only in the second half of the nineteenth and the twentieth centuries that universal suffrage became the norm in Europe and North America.

 Modern (after c.
 1800)